Calculating the Value of Nutrients in Manure

 So, using 84 cents/pound of N and manure with 9.5 pounds of nitrogen available per ton, our manure is worth about $8 per ton for the nitrogen alone.

 However, we know that manure contains many nutrients besides nitrogen, so we need to repeat this process for all nutrients and add them together.
-Without going through all the math for each nutrient, the sample of manure listed above is worth about $30.25 per ton – accounting for nitrogen (N), phosphorus (P), potassium (K), sulfur (S), and zinc (Zn).
+Without going through all the math for each nutrient (and assuming the fertilizer prices listed at the right), the sample of manure listed above is worth about $22.91 per ton – accounting for nitrogen (N), phosphorus (P), potassium (K), sulfur (S), and zinc (Zn).

 Remember, we typically don’t apply just 1 ton per acre, so that makes manure a valuable part of our livestock and cropping operations.